gitcoinco/grants-stack-indexer-v2/packages/shared/README.md

 #### Slack

-Visit [Slack API docs](https://api.slack.com/messaging/webhooks) to create a Slack app and get a webhook URL.
-Follow the instructions for setting up a Slack app and get a webhook URL.
-Also, you can further customize the bot name, icons and scopes.
+Visit [Slack API docs](https://api.slack.com/messaging/webhooks) to create a Slack app and configure a webhook URL.
+You can customize the bot's name, icons and permissions in the app settings.

 #### Null